PredixDev/PredixMobileJavaSDK/README.md

 ## About the `@RequestCompleteOnReturn` Annotation

 Use the `@RequestCompleteOnReturn` annotation to tell the ServiceRouter that the request should be marked completed and returned to the caller when a method/service endpoint has finished execution.
-This can be useful if a service does not return data in the body of the response.
+This is useful when a service does not return data in the body of the response.
 Here is an example:

 ```
 @RequestMapping("myServiceClass")